yashrajbharti/developer-advocacy-handbook/slide-checklist.md

 This is a checklist for presenters to ensure that their talk materials are ready for an inclusive, accessible and actionable presentation.
-It is based on years of experience presenting in lots of different countries, to diverse audiences at at conferences with translation and transcription.
+It is based on years of experience presenting in lots of different countries, to diverse audiences at conferences with translation and transcription.
 It is also available online and you can [fork and contribute to it on GitHub](https://github.com/codepo8/talk-checklist/).